Playwright vs Puppeteer: Core Differences

 What is Playwright Framework?

 Playwright is an open-source Node.js library started by Microsoft that came into existence in 2020.
 It was developed to automate browsers based on Chromium, Firefox, and WebKit through a single API.
 Its first public version was released on 31st January to improve automated UI testing.
-Playwright comes with a reliable auto-wait feature, intercepts network activities, and the ability to run multi-page scenarios.
+Playwright’s reliable auto-wait feature intercepts network activities and can run multi-page scenarios.

 Playwright comes with a set of APIs used to automate major browsers like Firefox, Chromium, and WebKit.
 With the help of these APIs, one can write code to create new browser pages, interact with on-page elements and navigate to different pages.
-It allows you to perform end-to-end testing through these APIs which allows controlling headless browsers.
+It allows you to perform end-to-end testing through these APIs, which allows controlling headless browsers.

 Also Read: How to start with Playwright Debugging